nicolaus-hee/esp8266-saeco-intelia-mqtt/README.md

 ## IFTTT applet & Google Assistant integration

-* Expose commands to be linked in Openhab cloud service settings
+* Expose commands to be linked in [openHAB cloud connector](https://www.openhab.org/v2.3/addons/integrations/openhabcloud/) settings
 * Create IFTTT applet
-* If: Google Assistant / say a simple phrase
+* If: Google Assistant / Say a simple phrase
-* Then: Openhab / Send a command
+* Then: openHAB / Send a command

 ## What the code does not do / possible extensions